jabrena/cursor-rules-sandbox/docs/message-too-long.md

 ![](./manual.png)

+but the mssage is not clear.
 In order to minimize the context weight, it is necessary to put the scope as manual, but the UX is not clear, I have the impression that the structure require a new property to define explicitely the scope:

 ```bash
 ---